 A stand alone bar proposing an outdoor use area located less than the required distance from residentially zoned property would be subject to the waiver process.
-Generally, distance separation requirements in the LDR are measured from property line to property line, except for the distance separation requirements for tattoo establishments from churches (300 feet measured from the nearest point of the building of the place of business, location, or establishment to the nearest point of the church building or buildings) and schools (300 feet measured from the nearest point of the building of the place of business, location, or establishment to the nearest point of the school grounds in use as a part of the school facilities).
+Generally, distance separation requirements in the LDR are measured from property line to property line, except for the distance separation requirements for tattoo establishments from churches (300 feet measured from the nearest point of the building of the place of business, location, or establishment to the nearest point of the church building or buildings) and schools (300 feet measured from the nearest point of the building of the place of business, location of the building of the place of business, location, or establishment to the nearest point of the school grounds in use as a part of the school facilities).

 On occasion, there have been instances when relief has been requested and approved to allow a reduced separation between properties.
-For example, a stand alone bar may be located within a shopping plaza and located greater than 300 feet from a residentially zoned property; while the property line of the shopping plaza is within 300 feet; as a result, relief to the distance requirement is sought, which requires City Commission approval via consideration of a waiver to reduce the distance between the properties.
-If the Board deems it more appropriate or consistent to require that the outdoor use area be measured from the property line, as opposed to the use area itself, it is important to note that the waiver process to reduce the distance is the path prescribed in the LDR, and the request would be considered as part of the conditional use process.
+For example, a stand alone bar may be located within a shopping plaza and located greater than 300 feet from a residentially zoned property; while the property line of the shopping plaza is within 300 feet; as a result, relief to the distance requirement is sought, which requires City Commission approval via consideration of a waiver to reduce the distance between the property line, as opposed to the use area itself, it is important to note that the waiver process to reduce the distance is the path prescribed in the LDR, and the request would be considered as part of the conditional use process.